Infant beneficiaries & the Executor of Will’s role

 It assumes that the executor of a will can simply pay the child’s inheritance to the guardian.
-Is an executor allowed to do this?
+Can an executor just do this?

 Some Wills may specifically allow the trustee to pay a gift or bequest to the parent or guardian of a minor beneficiary.
 There may be clauses that also say that the receipt of the parent or guardian is acceptable in place of a receipt from the minor beneficiary.

 If a Will has such a clause then a trustee does have discretion.
-The payment may be made to a parent or guardian.
+The trustee can then just make payment to a parent or guardian.
 If a Will does not contain such a clause there is no option.
 The can’t just pay over a child’s inheritance to the child’s parent or Guardian.

 This must be the case.
 It makes no logically sense otherwise.
-Where one person is appointed as executor and trustee in a Will and a different person as Guardian it makes no sense for the executor to simply pay over the inheritance to the Guardian.
+When one person is appointed as executor of a Will and a different person is appointed as Guardian it makes no sense for the executor to simply pay over the inheritance to the Guardian.

 Section 68 of the Probate and Administration Act (https://sso.agc.gov.sg/Act/PAA1934?ProvIds=P111-#pr68) should put an end to any lingering doubts.